 No employee shall be discharged, disciplined, reprimanded, reduced in rank or compensation, or deprived of any occupational advantage, or given any adverse evaluation of his or her services without just cause.
-Any such action, asserted by a supervisor, or any agent or representative thereof, shall be subject to the grievance procedure herein set forth if recourse is not provided for under Rules and Regulations of New Jersey Department of Personnel.
+Any such action, asserted by a supervisor, or any agent or representative thereof, shall be subject to the grievance procedure herein set forth if recourse is not provided for under Rules and Regulations of New Jersey Department of Personnel (now Civil Service Commission).